Samsung beefs up Bixby with more conversational capabilities

-At the tech giant's Unpacked press event in New York on Thursday, the company said it made its Bixby voice assistant more conversational, personal and useful.
+The tech giant's Bixby voice assistant is becoming more conversational and personal, part of an effort to make the service more useful, the company said at its Unpacked press event in New York on Thursday.
+Samsung used the event to introduce its latest phone, the Galaxy Note 9.

 For example, if you ask Bixby for concert tickets on Labor Day weekend, you can then switch the date without having to mention concerts again.
-That kind of contextual awareness is something Google has already highlighted with its Google Assistant in past years.
+The contextual awareness is a feature that Google has already highlighted in its Google Assistant.

 Samsung has had difficulty generating enthusiasm for many of its software products.
-The company relies on Google's Android to run most of its smartphones and tablets, while its own Tizen operating system has struggled to gain a foothold.
-Meanwhile, Samsung has scrapped many of the services, like the Samsung Media Hub and Milk Video.
+The company relies on Google's Android to run most of its smartphones and tablets, and its own Tizen operating system has struggled to gain a foothold.
+Meanwhile, Samsung has scrapped many of its homegrown services, like the Samsung Media Hub and Milk Video.

-But as voice computing continues to gain in popularity and is becoming a key piece of smart home technology, Samsung needs to find ways to offer its own voice capabilities to avoid getting frozen out of the next big wave in tech.
-With Samsung introducing its first smart speaker Thursday, called the Galaxy Home, offering a more capable Bixby will be critical to generating sales for the new device.
+But as voice computing becomes central to smart home technology, Samsung needs to find ways to offer its own voice capabilities in order to prevent itself from being frozen out of the next big wave in tech.
+On Thursday, Samsung introduced the Galaxy Home, its first smart speaker, making a more capable Bixby critical to generating sales for the new device.

 Amazon's Alexa-powered Echo speakers remain the leader in smart speakers, with the Google Assistant-powered Google Home in second place.
 Apple's new Siri-powered HomePod are a distant third.